cilium/cilium/Documentation/operations/scalability/identity-relevant-labels.rst

     ...

-Upon defining a custom list of labels in the ConfigMap, Cilium will override the default list of labels with the list provided.
+Upon defining a custom list of labels in the ConfigMap, Cilium add the provided list of labels to the default list of labels.
 After saving the ConfigMap, restart the Cilium Agents to pickup the new labels setting.

 .. code-block:: bash